bus710/dart-zig-interop/README.md

 ## How to run

-For the hello world example:
+To build all the Zig libraries:
 ```sh
 # Test and build the library
 $ cd src/library
 $ zig build --summary all
 ```

+For the hello world example:
 ```sh
 # Install packages and run the caller
 $ cd src/dart/01-hello-world